-- When multiple threads blocked on a condition variable are all unblocked by a broadcast, the order in which they are unblocked depends upon the scheduling policy.
-As noted in Section 10.7.2 above, when they become unblocked, they re-acquire the mutex associated with the condition variable.
-Therefore, the order in which they re-acquire the mutex is dependent on the scheduling policy. - Although any thread can call pthread_cond_signal(&cond) or pthread_cond_broadcast(&cond) , only a thread that has locked the mutex associated with the condition variable cond should make this call, otherwise the scheduling of threads will be unpredictable, even knowing the scheduling policy.
+• When multiple threads blocked on a condition variable are all unblocked by a broadcast, the order in which they are unblocked depends upon the scheduling policy.
+As noted in Section 10.9.2 above, when they become unblocked, they re-acquire the mutex associated with the condition variable.
+Therefore, the order in which they re-acquire the mutex is dependent on the scheduling policy.
+Only one can hold the mutex at a given time of course.

+Although any thread can call pthread\cond\signal() or pthread\cond\broadcast() on a condition variable cond, only a thread that has locked the mutex associated with the condition variable cond should make this call, otherwise the scheduling of threads will be unpredictable, even knowing the scheduling policy.